Iraqi insurgency (2003–2011): Background

-The 2003 invasion of Iraq (19 March – 1 May 2003) began the Iraq War, or Operation Iraqi Freedom, in which a combined force of troops from the United States, the United Kingdom, Australia, and Poland invaded Iraq and toppled the government of Saddam Hussein within 21 days of major combat operations.
+The 2003 invasion of Iraq (20 March – 1 May 2003) began the Iraq War, or Operation Iraqi Freedom, in which a combined force of troops from the United States, the United Kingdom, Australia, and Poland invaded Iraq and toppled the government of Saddam Hussein within 26 days of major combat operations.
 The invasion phase consisted of a conventionally fought war which concluded with the capture of the Iraq capital Baghdad by U.S. forces.

-Four countries participated with troops during the initial invasion phase, which lasted from 19 March to 9 April 2003.
+Four countries participated with troops during the initial invasion phase, which lasted from 20 March to 15 April 2003.
 These were the United States (148,000), United Kingdom (45,000), Australia (2,000), and Poland (194).
 Thirty-six other countries were involved in its aftermath.
 In preparation for the invasion, 100,000 U.S. troops were assembled in Kuwait by 18 February.
 The United States supplied the majority of the invading forces, but also received support from Kurdish irregulars in Iraqi Kurdistan.

-The invasion was preceded by an air strike on the Presidential Palace in Baghdad on 19 March 2003.
+The invasion was preceded by an air strike on the Presidential Palace in Baghdad on 20 March 2003.
 The following day coalition forces launched an incursion into Basra Province from their massing point close to the Iraqi-Kuwaiti border.
 While the special forces launched an amphibious assault from the Persian Gulf to secure Basra and the surrounding petroleum fields, the main invasion army moved into southern Iraq, occupying the region and engaging in the Battle of Nasiriyah on 23 March.
 Massive air strikes across the country and against Iraqi command and control threw the defending army into chaos and prevented an effective resistance.
 On 26 March the 173rd Airborne Brigade was airdropped near the northern city of Kirkuk where they joined forces with Kurdish rebels and fought several actions against the Iraqi army to secure the northern part of the country.

 The main body of coalition forces continued their drive into the heart of Iraq and met with little resistance.
 Most of the Iraqi military was quickly defeated and Baghdad was occupied on 9 April.
 Other operations occurred against pockets of the Iraqi army including the capture and occupation of Kirkuk on 10 April, and the attack and capture of Tikrit on 15 April.
 Iraqi President Saddam Hussein and the central leadership went into hiding as the coalition forces completed the occupation of the country.

 On 1 May, an end of major combat operations was declared, ending the invasion stage of the Iraq War and beginning the military occupation period and the Iraqi insurgency against coalition forces.

+On 23 May 2003, Iraqi military personnel, police and security services were disbanded per Order 2 of the Coalition Provisional Authority under Administrator Paul Bremer, leaving 400,000 soldiers and officers jobless, providing a ready pool of recruits for Islamist groups and other insurgents that emerged.
+Furthermore, for 10 months Iraq's borders were left open for anyone to come in without even a visa or a passport.